jimgar/presentations/pip-culture-club-january-2023/README.md

 **Culture Club Twitter Case Study**

+*Views expressed in these slides are mine alone, and do not therefore represent Policy in Practice or any other employees at the company!*

 Slides for a session of Culture Club at Policy in Practice, Jan 2023.
 The data team presented on cultural change at Twitter since Elon Musk's takeover.
 For my section I did a simple sentiment analysis on scraped employee review titles from teamblind.com and presented the results.